Quantum Experiments at Space Scale

+Design and development

 QUESS is a proof-of-concept mission designed to facilitate quantum optics experiments over long distances to allow the development of quantum encryption and quantum teleportation technology.
 Quantum encryption uses the principle of entanglement to facilitate communication that can absolutely detect whether a third party has intercepted a message in transit thus denying undetected decryption.
 By producing pairs of entangled photons, QUESS will allow ground stations separated by many thousands of kilometres to establish secure quantum channels.
 QUESS itself has limited communication capabilities: it needs line-of-sight, and can only operate when not in sunlight.

 Further Micius satellites were planned, including a global network by 2030.

 The mission cost was around US$100 million in total.

 Mission

 The initial experiment demonstrated quantum key distribution (QKD) between Xinjiang Astronomical Observatory near Ürümqi and Xinglong Observatory near Beijing – a great-circle distance of approximately 2500 km.
 In addition, QUESS tested Bell's inequality at a distance of 1200 km – further than any experiment to date – and teleported a photon state between Shiquanhe Observatory in Ali, Tibet Autonomous Region, and the satellite.
 This requires very accurate orbital maneuvering and satellite tracking so the base stations can keep line-of-sight with the craft.
 In 2021 full quantum state teleportation was demonstrated over 1200 km at ground, based on entanglement distributed by the satellite.

 Once experiments within China concluded, QUESS created an international QKD channel between China and the Institute for Quantum Optics and Quantum Information, Vienna, Austria − a ground distance of 7500 km, enabling the first intercontinental secure quantum video call in 2016.